 From an outside user’s view, however, you will still run the tools as you always did – this isn’t an integration into a seamless, consistent, unified GUI – although that’s the part that’s likely to come in the future.
 For now, use models will remain similar.

-But it’s not only a marketing thing.
+But it’s not only a marketing thing you can learn more if you read here.
 Underneath, these tools have had engines upgraded, and, in particular, they have been made to talk much more efficiently to each other using native integration rather than slower, less efficient (but more portable) approaches like PLI.
 The entire suite of tools can be scripted into a unified flow, rather than the current situation where each tool has a distinct flow.

 The big win here thanks to these nuts-and-bolts improvements is performance.
 They post some pretty impressive gains – summarizing them as being 5 times faster (yielding 3 times the productivity).
 One formal project run by an unnamed customer ran 21 times faster.
 Capacity has also improved – in some cases by as much as 4 times.